Disseminated intravascular coagulation: Pathophysiology

 Under homeostatic conditions, the body is maintained in a finely tuned balance of coagulation and fibrinolysis.
 The activation of the coagulation cascade yields thrombin that converts fibrinogen to fibrin; the stable fibrin clot being the final product of hemostasis.
 The fibrinolytic system then functions to break down fibrinogen and fibrin.
 Activation of the fibrinolytic system generates plasmin (in the presence of thrombin), which is responsible for the lysis of fibrin clots.
 The breakdown of fibrinogen and fibrin results in polypeptides called fibrin degradation products (FDPs) or fibrin split products (FSPs).
-In a state of homeostasis, the presence of plasmin is critical, as it is the central proteolytic enzyme of coagulation and is also necessary for the breakdown of clots, or fibrinolysis.
+In a state of homeostasis between clot formation and clot dissolution, the presence of plasmin is critical, as it is the central proteolytic enzyme of coagulation and is necessary for the breakdown of fibrin clots, or fibrinolysis.

 In DIC, the processes of coagulation and fibrinolysis are dysregulated, and the result is widespread clotting with resultant bleeding.
 Regardless of the triggering event of DIC, once initiated, the pathophysiology of DIC is similar in all conditions.
 One critical mediator of DIC is the release of a transmembrane glycoprotein called tissue factor (TF).
 TF is present on the surface of many cell types (including endothelial cells, macrophages, and monocytes) and is not normally in contact with the general circulation, but is exposed to the circulation after vascular damage.
 For example, TF is released in response to exposure to cytokines (particularly interleukin 1), tumor necrosis factor, and endotoxin.
 This plays a major role in the development of DIC in septic conditions.
 TF is also abundant in tissues of the lungs, brain, and placenta.
 This helps to explain why DIC readily develops in patients with extensive trauma.
 Upon exposure to blood and platelets, TF binds with activated factor VIIa (normally present in trace amounts in the blood), forming the extrinsic tenase complex.
 This complex further activates factor IX and X to IXa and Xa, respectively, leading to the common coagulation pathway and the subsequent formation of thrombin and fibrin.

 The release of endotoxin is the mechanism by which Gram-negative sepsis provokes DIC.
 In acute promyelocytic leukemia, treatment causes the destruction of leukemic granulocyte precursors, resulting in the release of large amounts of proteolytic enzymes from their storage granules, causing microvascular damage.
 Other malignancies may enhance the expression of various oncogenes that result in the release of TF and plasminogen activator inhibitor-1 (PAI-1), which prevents fibrinolysis.